Understanding Your Medication Results

 • The CPIC evidence level (A or B) and guideline reference

 Only interactions with CPIC Level A (strong evidence) or Level B (moderate evidence) are included.
-This means every interaction in your report has substantial clinical backing.
+This means every interaction in your results has substantial clinical backing.

 What "Actionable" Means